 You have to watch out for soap, generic household soaps, or the little bars found in hotel bathrooms can really dry out your skin, leading to cracking and bleeding hands.
 Be sure to get a soap with moisturizer in it, or use your own alcohol-free hand sanitizer.

 Speaking of soap, you should also know that your household cleaners could also be irritating your skin.
-Dish detergents, cleaning sprays, even dust polish can all do a number on your skin because they’re full of harmful chemicals that aren’t meant for us to touch.
+Dish detergents, cleaning sprays, and even dust polish can all do a number on your skin because they’re full of harmful chemicals that aren’t meant for us to touch.
 Always wear gloves when cleaning, even when doing the dishes.

 Whenever you’re washing the dishes, taking a shower, or washing your hands remember to use mildly hot water, not steaming hot.
-Save the hot baths for special occasions or super cold winter nights because hot HOT water can really dry out your skin and cause eczema to flair up.
+Save the hot baths for special occasions or super cold winter nights because hot HOT water can really dry out your skin and cause eczema to flare up.

 Heat, in general, can actually be bad for sensitive skin.
-If you’re hot during a heat wave and you start to sweat your skin could become irritated and start to chafe!
+If you’re hot during a heatwave and you start to sweat your skin could become irritated and start to chafe!

 Your clothes could be bothering you!
 Scented laundry detergents and dryer sheets could give you an allergic reaction.
 Before you know it you’ll have random rashes all over.
 Try using liquid fabric softener and gentle detergents free of scents and dyes instead.
 Also, Watch out for wool and other abrasive fabrics that could set off your eczema.

 You don’t have to spend days hiding if your skin becomes red or puffy, simply learn what items to avoid if you have sensitive skin.
 Always go for the unscented, gentle formulas, without dyes or shimmers!
 Before you know it your bad skin days will be a thing of the past.